WebDevStudios/custom-post-type-ui/readme.txt

 * Added message to listings page if no post types or taxonomies are available.
 * Added not regarding 'public' parameter not being true by default for WordPress but is for CPTUI.
 * Added individual post type and taxonomy output for "Get Code" area.
+* Added fallback values for post type/taxonomy select input and get code area if no plural label provided.

 = 1.1.2 =
 * Change export value to plural label for taxonomies.